 - Dennis Martin Creek, Thornewood Preserve

 With enough rain, Dennis Martin Creek, running down from Schilling Lake along the Bridle Trail, features small waterfalls and pools, some created from remnants of historic logging operations.
 Caution: heavy rains can make a creek crossing required if you start the Bridle Trail from Old La Honda Road.
-To avoid this, plan to hike out and back starting from the more northern parking lot off La Honda Road/Highway 84.
+To avoid this, plan to hike out and back starting from the more northern Thornewood Parking Area off La Honda Road/Highway 84.

 - Guadalupe Creek Cascade, Sierra Azul Preserve